nshkrdotcom/nshkrdotcom.github.io/scripts/README.md

 ### Automation with GitHub Actions

 Automation lives in `.github/workflows/sync-and-deploy.yml` and supports:
-- scheduled sync every 12 hours
+- scheduled source-change detection every 5 minutes with conditional sync
-- immediate sync via `repository_dispatch` from source repos
+- immediate sync via `repository_dispatch` from source repos when a cross-repo token is configured
 - manual `workflow_dispatch`
 - push-triggered rebuilds for direct site changes